-It only makes sense that the highest paid player in sports would have the most expensive sports card.
-That is to say, on August 22, 2020 a Mike Trout autographed rookie card sold for nearly $4 million dollars at auction.
-That makes it the most valuable sports card in history, supplanting the 1909 Honus Wagner card that sold for 3.12 million in 2016.
-The point I am trying to make here is that the sports card market is red hot, so if you are looking for a new hobby, or perhaps a new investment opportunity, collecting cards may be the way to go.
-It is not only loads of fun, but it can prove to be well worth your time as well.
+It only makes sense that the highest paid athlete would be depicted on the most valuable sports card.
+That is to say, Angels outfielder Mike Trout, who has the largest contract in all of professional sports, recently had one of his rookie cards break a money record of its own.
+On August 22, 2020 a Mike Trout autographed rookie card sold for nearly $4 million dollars at auction.
+That makes it the most valuable sports card in history, supplanting the 1909 Honus Wagner card that sold for 3.12 million in 2016 (*Note: since the original writing of this article, the most expensive card became a first place tie between a 1952 Topps Mickey Mantle and 2003-2004 Lebron James rookie which each brought in $5.2 million).
+The point I am trying to make here is that the sports card market is red hot, so if you are looking for a new hobby, or perhaps even a new investment opportunity, collecting cards may be the way to go.
+It is not only a good way to pass the time, but it also has the potential to be well worth your time as well.

-Gary Vaynerchuk (aka Gary Vee) has become a household name over the past few years as the king of social media.
+Gary Vaynerchuk (a.k.a.
+Gary Vee) has become a household name over the past few years as the king of social media.
 He is a marketing genius who is basically the Tony Robbins for millennials and gen Z-ers (but with a lot more cussing).
 Vaynerchuk recently posted a video to his eight million followers on Instagram praising the world of sports card collecting.
 The video shows a clip from April 2019 where Vaynerchuk was talking about the potential value of a 2013 Giannis Antetokounmpo Panini Prizm card, which was selling on eBay at the time for $200.
 Vaynerchuk points out that that same card is worth $6500 today, just 16 months later.
-For all of you mathematicians out there, that is a 32.5 percent return on investment.
-If a stock portfolio manager had a 32.5 percent annual return on his investment, he would do 12 percent better than Warren Buffett does each year.
+For all of you mathematicians out there, that is a 3150 percent return on investment.
+If a stock portfolio manager had even one percent of that, which is to say 31.5 percent annual return on his investment, he would do nearly 12 percent better than Warren Buffett does each year.
 Keep in mind: Buffett is widely considered the greatest investor of all time.
-So as you can see, the kind of return on investment that some sports cards can potentially have is mind blowing.
+So as you can see, the kind of return on investment that some sports cards can potentially have is astronomical.

 Take the $4 million Mike Trout rookie card for example.
 In 2018 that card was purchased for $400k.
 At the time I am sure many people thought that it was crazy to pay that much for a sports card, but here we are just two years later and that card has already returned ten times that value.